The price of insulin has been on a steady rise over the years, particularly in the United States.

 Untreated diabetes can result in complications such as heart disease, kidney disease, stroke, vision loss, hearing loss, foot issues, and mental health issues.

-At Cigna, our diabetes care solutions are built around a whole-person health strategy.
+At Cigna Healthcare, our diabetes care solutions are built around a whole-person health strategy.
 The aim is to help identify, prevent and manage diabetes by connecting individuals to the right level of care.
 Below we look at some of the ways our approach has helped patients save money, and improves medication adherence and health outcomes.

 Protecting Patients From High Out-of-Pocket Costs